Student Consumer Information

 Financial Aid Cost of Attendance

 The financial aid office uses an estimate of direct and indirect costs to determine how much financial aid a student may be eligible for.
 Direct costs include tuition, fees, some books and supplies and institutional housing.
 Indirect costs include estimates of other living expenses, transportation and personal expenses.
-Examples of the cost of attendance estimates used can be found by clicking here.
+Examples of the cost of attendance estimates used can be found by clicking here for undergraduate programs and here for graduate programs.

 School Sponsored Housing Costs